louisesykes198/Resin-Treasures/deployment.md

-# 🧶 The Crochet Files
+# Resin Treasures

 ![image](docs/all-devices-black.png)

-# 🚀 Deployment
+# Deployment

-## 🛠️ Setting Up PostgreSQL
+## Setting Up PostgreSQL

 To configure your Django project to use PostgreSQL instead of SQLite, follow these steps:

-1. Install PostgreSQL Adapter
+### 1. Install PostgreSQL Adapter

-Install the PostgreSQL adapter by adding psycopg2-binary to your project dependencies.After installation, make sure to update your requirements.txt file by running:
+Install the PostgreSQL adapter by adding `psycopg2-binary` to your project dependencies.
+After installation, update your `requirements.txt` file:
+Put these in the terminal one after the other.

+pip install psycopg2-binary

 pip freeze > requirements.txt